“Tychson Hill”

 |||||

-2017 | elated | Dried flowers, fruit preserves, black olives, pleasing, provocative | * | ||
+2017 | elated | Dried flowers, fruit preserves, black olive, pleasing, provocative | * | ||

-Characterelated High-Level NotesDried flowers, fruit preserves, black olives, pleasing, provocative Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe 2017 “IX Estate” is a myriad of intricate flavors.
+Characterelated High-Level NotesDried flowers, fruit preserves, black olive, pleasing, provocative Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe 2017 “IX Estate” Syrah possesses a myriad of intricate flavors.
 Combining floral aromatics of dried potpourri, violets, and mandarin zest with hints of white pepper, saucisson, and niçoise olive, the 2017 “IX Estate” Syrah is both savory and luscious.
-Pleasurable notes of ripe blackberry and black licorice beguile the senses.
+Delectable notes of ripe blackberry and black licorice beguile the senses.
 The suave, layered tannins on the palate lead to an extraordinarily long and decadent finish.
-Climatic ConditionsThe 2017 vintage began with double the average rainfall in winter, refilling the water reserves and delaying the beginning of the season.
-Warm weather in late April triggered a beautiful, rapid flowering and an extended heat wave in late May forced vines to taper off growth and focus efforts on the berries.
-The summer of 2017 experienced a few intense heat events, whose ultimate effect on our sites was to minimize the berry size and enhance concentration of the fruit.
-The balance between the canopy and the fruit in 2017 was unlike other years in that the lusher than normal green shoots and leaves of springtime added extra protection to the crop during the frequent heat waves.
-Harvest began in the middle of September with cold nights and sunny days and continued at a rapid pace until its completion on October 6th. |
+Climatic ConditionsThe 2017 vintage began with double the average rainfall in winter, refilling the water reserves, and delaying the beginning of the season.
+Warm weather in late April triggered a beautiful, rapid flowering, and an extended heat wave in late May forced vines to taper off growth and focus efforts on the berries.
+The summer of 2017 experienced a few, intense heat events, whose ultimate effect on our sites was to minimize the berry size and enhance concentration of the fruit.
+The balance between the canopy and the fruit in 2017 was unlike other years—the lusher than normal green shoots and leaves of springtime added extra protection to the crop during the frequent heat waves.
+Harvest began in the middle of September, with cold nights and sunny days, and continued at a rapid pace until its completion on October 6th.
+In 2017, thoughtful decisions about canopy management, irrigation, crop thinning, and picking dates led us to craft wines that enhanced the strengths of this growing season, such as its aromatic complexity, greater natural acidity, and pleasurable structure—qualities that will guarantee a long evolution in bottle.
+In the near term, the wines of 2017 express an inward nature, yet they hold within them a resilient spirit. |

 |||||